Pope offers to meet Putin, still waiting to hear back | Politics

 Pope offers to meet Putin, still waiting to hear back

-Pope Francis has told an Italian newspaper that he has offered to travel to Moscow to meet with President Vladimir Putin to try to end Russia's war in Ukraine, but that he hasn't yet heard back.
+Pope Francis told an Italian newspaper he had offered to travel to Moscow to meet with President Vladimir Putin to try to end Russia's war in Ukraine and suggested the invasion might have been provoked by NATO's eastward expansion.

-Francis said he made the offer about three weeks into Russia's invasion, via the Vatican secretary of state, Cardinal Pietro Parolin.
+Francis said he made the offer about three weeks into Russia's invasion, via the Vatican secretary of state, Cardinal Pietro Parolin, but has yet to hear back.

+But he also said he was trying to understand why Russia had reacted as it had.
+Maybe “this barking of NATO at Russia's door” had prompted it, he was quoted as saying, “An anger that I don't know if you can say was provoked, but maybe facilitated.”
+Francis has given a handful of interviews of late to friendly media emphasizing his call for an end to the war and initiatives to provide humanitarian relief to Ukrainians.
+He has defended his decision to not call out Putin or Russia publicly, saying popes don't do so.
+But he freely named Putin in his remarks to Corriere, and seemed to equate the carnage in Ukraine with the genocide in Rwanda a quarter-century ago.

-"Such brutality, how can you not try to stop it?
-Twenty-five years ago in Rwanda, we saw the same thing," he was quoted as saying.
+“Such brutality, how can you not try to to stop it?
+Twenty-five years ago in Rwanda we saw the same thing,” he was quoted as saying.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)